antipasta/Puptent/README.md

 # NAME

-App::PupTent - It's new $module
+App::Bindle - It's new $module

 # SYNOPSIS

-    use App::PupTent;
+    use App::Bindle;

 # DESCRIPTION

-App::PupTent is ...
+App::Bindle is ...

 # LICENSE